EQAR/deqar-docs/docs/submission_object_fields.md

 The report identifier used in the agency's local system should be provided for each report.
 This may be used to submit updates to existing reports or to promote synchronisation with the agency's local system; the local report identifier is particularly useful in the identification of invalid submission objects.
 *e.g. QAA1153-March15*

 **Report Activity:** A single activity must be assigned to each report.
 Activities are selected from the agency's pre-defined list of activities and should be provided as a DEQAR value (as either a string value or a DEQAR activity ID).
-Optionally an agency may choose to provide local identifiers for its own activities; these should be assigned through the agency record in the administrative interface before they can be used for submission.
+Optionally an agency may choose to provide local identifiers for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface.
 If both elements are submitted for a single report, then the DEQAR value will be used by the system.

 - **Activity(\*)** (<code>activity</code> or <code>activity_id</code>; conditionally required; string)
 A DEQAR activity value may be provided as an activity name or DEQAR activity ID for each report.
 The activity is used to validate the structure of submitted report data.